 It was derived from the fighting experience of Hungarian-Israeli martial artist Imi Lichtenfeld.
 Lichtenfeld drew on his training as a boxer and wrestler to defend his community on the streets from fascist groups during a period of increased antisemitism.
 It was from protecting his community with a crew of fellow Jewish boys he acquired hard-won experience and the crucial understanding of the differences between sport fighting and street fighting.

 Krav Maga has a philosophy of emphasizing aggression.
 In addition to simultaneous defensive and offensive maneuvers.
 This philosophy can be summarized by the sentence: “Do whatever is needed to cause as much damage as possible to your attacker and get away safely”.
 It is as simple and ruthless as it is efficient.

-Unlike traditional martial arts, Krav Maga makes no attempt to transform you into spiritually enlightened warrior.
-It’s sole purpose lies in self defense in street applications.
+Unlike traditional martial arts, Krav Maga makes no attempt to transform you into a spiritually enlightened warrior.
+Its sole purpose lies in self-defense in street applications.

 Krav Maga is amazing at taking untrained individuals and turning them into competent unarmed fighters in a short amount of time.
 Krav Maga also proves helpful in street scenarios where the assailant is armed and in numbers.

 However, there are downsides to Krav Maga.
 For example, their flashy techniques are scripted and can have unrealistic sparring sessions.
 Krav Maga has certain “foul tactics”, but are never able to execute them in full-contact sparring.
 They focus more on no-contact or limited contact which creates a false sense of distance, timing, power and sense of confidence.

 The same can be said for weapons disarms.
 You see them in static training, but never full contact.
 Still, Krav Maga can be a very effective martial arts for self-defense in a street application.